-An integral part of NT PHN’s role in suicide prevention is to work with Aboriginal and Torres Strait Islander communities that are at heightened risk of suicide, and support the implementation of culturally-based suicide prevention activities.
-This work is guided by the goals and actions of the National Aboriginal and Torres Strait Islander Suicide Prevention Strategy.
+An integral part of our role in suicide prevention is to work with Aboriginal and Torres Strait Islander communities who are at heightened risk of suicide and to support the implementation of culturally-based suicide prevention activities.

 Our work is guided by the goals and actions of the National Aboriginal and Torres Strait Islander Suicide Prevention Strategy and the culturally secure service models and programs needed to reduce this disparity.

 Suicide Prevention Program

 The Suicide Prevention Program is dedicated to targeted suicide prevention activities and approaches for groups identified as having a heightened risk of suicide.

 Regional Plan for Mental Health and Suicide Prevention

 This plan focuses on identifying ways the current system can better support people with their mental health, mental illness and prevent suicide by finding new ways to work together so that services are more coordinated.

 National Suicide Prevention Trial

 The focus of the national trial was to adopt a systems-based approach, in which a suite of evidence-based strategies work together to reduce suicide attempts and deaths.

 The Strengthening Our Spirits model was designed by members of the Greater Darwin region’s Aboriginal and Torres Strait Islander community as part of Darwin’s National Suicide Prevention Trial.